bigfix/developer.bigfix.com/site/reference/types/ipv4or6-address.md

 # maximum of &lt;ipv4or6 address&gt; : ipv4or6 address

-Returns the maximum of the specified list of &amp;lt;ipv4or6 address&amp;gt; types.
+Returns the maximum of the specified list of &lt;ipv4or6 address&lt; types.

 # minimum of &lt;ipv4or6 address&gt; : ipv4or6 address

-Returns the minimum of the specified list of &amp;lt;ipv4or6 address&amp;gt; types.
+Returns the minimum of the specified list of &lt;ipv4or6 address&lt; types.

 # unique value of &lt;ipv4or6 address&gt; : ipv4or6 address with multiplicity